MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxinboundrouting.md

-﻿---
+---
-Description: 'The FaxInboundRouting configuration object is used by a fax client application to access the inbound routing extensions registered with the fax service, represented by FaxInboundRoutingExtensions objects, and the routing methods the extensions expose, represented by FaxInboundRoutingMethods objects.' ms.assetid: '4cf71225-fcd8-4d2f-b8b3-acbb32708f3b'
+Description: The FaxInboundRouting configuration object is used by a fax client application to access the inbound routing extensions registered with the fax service, represented by FaxInboundRoutingExtensions objects, and the routing methods the extensions expose, represented by FaxInboundRoutingMethods objects. ms.assetid: 4cf71225-fcd8-4d2f-b8b3-acbb32708f3b
 title: FaxInboundRouting object
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxInboundRouting object